Trump looked at banning further Chinese apps in addition to TikTok: Meadows

 “Most of what the president has looked at is banning other Chinese apps that might collect personal information and have potential national security risk,” he said.

-On Saturday, Trump said he could exert pressure on more Chinese companies such as technology giant Alibaba (BABA.N).
+On Saturday, Trump said he could exert pressure on more Chinese companies such as technology giant Alibaba.

 Trump, who has made changing the U.S.-China trade relationship a central theme of his presidency, has been sharply critical of Chinese-owned companies over national security concerns.
 Under a Chinese law introduced in 2017, companies have an obligation to support and cooperate in China’s national intelligence work.